cubic-chariot/gtnh/garden-of-grind.md

 I don't know much about GTNH itself, so this document will evolve as I learn more about the modpack.
+In particular,
+it is lacking bees, Botania and a good chunk of Thaumcraft.

 Rules